 Siesta Key is another scenic barrier island, located just off the coast of Sarasota.
 There are plenty of spacious, pristine beaches, coral reefs and more in the area.

 The best way to explore Siesta Key is by joining a kayak tour.
-You’ll struggle to see manatees unless you get out into the water itself.
+You’ll struggle to see manatees unless you get out onto the water itself.

-The best spot in Siesta Key to see manatees is at the Jim Neville Marine Preserve.
+I found that the best spot in Siesta Key to see manatees was at the Jim Neville Marine Preserve.
 This area is home to manatees, dolphins, birds and even sometimes sea turtles.

 You’ll have the chance to get super up close and personal with the manatees if you’re in a kayak or on a paddleboard.
 You literally can’t get any closer!